• Menu

 Overrated, dry Wiener Schnitzel.
 DIY at home instead.

-But, before we do, let’s say you have one final meal request.
-What would you order?
-I’ve asked many people this and most were influenced by their geography or ancestry.
-Texans typically say BBQ, Californians often choose Mexican food, and Brits opted for Roast Dinners or fish n chips.
-Austrians I know choose schnitzel.
+The Austrians I know choose schnitzel.
 It may indeed be a local favourite, but if you haven’t grown up with it and have no emotional connection, you’re probably better able to see it for what it really is.
-Don’t get me wrong, Schnitzels have a role to play, especially for the tired and hungry tourist, who cares more about volume than flavor.
+Don’t get me wrong, schnitzels have a role to play, especially for the tired and hungry tourist, who cares more about volume than flavor.
 But, isn’t eating on holiday supposed to be about sampling new things that you can’t easily replicate back home?
-Anyway, let’s tuck into some of the more interesting food in Austria…
+Anyway, let’s tuck into some of the more interesting Austrian food, shall we?

 To successfully avoid the ever-present Schnitzel and Sacher Torte/Apple Strudel combo, you’re gonna need to learn about the other tastier Austrian dishes, which will equally satisfy even the hungriest tourist after a day of activities and tours in Vienna…